notnooblord/Mountain-Duck-Bookmarks/README.md

 This is an [Alfred workflow](http://alfredapp.com) which allows you to connect or open ssh session to your Mountain Duck bookmarks from alfred.

-This workflow is based on [alfred.py](https://github.com/Kasoki/alfred.py) , [cliclick](https://www.bluem.net/en/mac/cliclick/) for menu bar integration and [Cyberduck Favourites](https://github.com/Kasoki/Cyberduck-Favorites)
+This workflow is based on [alfred.py](https://github.com/Kasoki/alfred.py) and [Cyberduck Favourites](https://github.com/Kasoki/Cyberduck-Favorites).
+[Cliclick](https://www.bluem.net/en/mac/cliclick/) binary is used for menu bar integration.

 ![md](md.png)
 ![mt](mt.png)